oliverounaid/StudioGhibliAPI/readme.md

-## Learning use of APIs with Studio Ghibli API
+## Learning to use APIs with Studio Ghibli API

 ### Live project on - https://studioghibli.ta21ounaid.itmajakas.ee/